Can you tell me your theory about emotional affairs?

-Now, we can attack this problem two ways.
+We can attack this problem two ways.
 The first would be to focus on getting the evidence you need to come to some sort of burden-of-proof tipping point.
-To do that, you go into marriage police overdrive — install a key logger on his computer, put a GPS on the car, attach a voice activated recorder with velcro under his seat, or just hire a private detective.
+To do that, you go into marriage police overdrive — amateur hacking, key loggers, GPS, voice activated recorders, or just hire a private detective.
 Chances are that “nagging feeling” will result in some sickening evidence.

 The other way to attack this problem is to realize that you have enough evidence already to Trust That He Sucks.
 Put the focus back on yourself and off What He Might Be Doing for a moment — is this relationship acceptable to YOU?
 Do you feel respected?
 Cherished?
 Loved?
 Do you trust this man?

-When you’ve already seriously considered going into marriage police overdrive — key logging, GPSing, VAR, etc. — you need to face the fact that the trust is gone.
+When you’ve already seriously considered going into marriage police overdrive, you need to face the fact that the trust is gone.
 Do you want to live like a Soviet spy?

 And like a good chump, you take it on yourself.
 The problem is you and your punishing, untrusting ways.
 The problem couldn’t be him and his affair.
 No, that was a “mistake” (singular) and you are a Bad Person Who Cannot Forgive.

-But this whack narrative is missing one thing — his contrition.
+This narrative is missing one thing, however — his contrition.
 He betrayed you.
 He saw your hurt and upset, and given that information, he continued to hurt you and lie to you, thus bringing about D-Day 2.

-I tend to the believe he went underground because of statements like you “couldn’t forgive a mistake” and you’re “punishing” him.
+Call me cynical, but I believe he’s gone underground because of statements like you “couldn’t forgive a mistake” and you’re “punishing” him.
 That’s blameshifting.
 And people who shift blame have shit to feel defensive about.
 The authentically remorseful, on the other hand, own their shit.
 “I betrayed you, and you have every right to feel flinchy.
 What can I do to make you feel safe?”
 That would be a shit-owning statement.
 “Why the fuck aren’t you over this?!
 Quit punishing me!” would not be a shit-owning sentiment.